Cercis occidentalis

-Cercis occidentalis, the western redbud or California redbud (syn.
-Cercis orbiculata — Greene), is a small tree or shrub in the legume family, Fabaceae.
-It is found primarily in Northern California, with other populations in parts of Utah and Arizona.
+Cercis occidentalis, the western redbud or California redbud, is a small tree or shrub in the legume family, Fabaceae.
+It is found primarily in Oregon and Northern California, with other redbuds of Utah and Arizona typically being the related species Cercis orbiculata.

 It is easily recognized when it is in bloom from March to May, when it is covered with small pink to purple flowers.

 Description

 Cercis occidentalis is a deciduous shrub to small tree, growing up to 7 m tall.
 The largest individual is in Santa Rosa and is 8.8 m high.
 Its crown is rounded on clustered, erect branches to a width of 10-20 ft.
 The branches are thin, shiny, and brown.
 Twigs are slender, erect, and hairless.

 The leaves are arranged alternately along the twigs and are simple, round, and slightly leathery, growing to 5-9 cm in diameter, with 12-25 mm petioles.
 They have heart shaped bases with entire margins.
 Leaves have 7 to 9 fan-like veins.
 The upper surfaces of the leaves are dark green, shiny, and hairless, while their lower surfaces are green and hairless.
 They start as light green early in the season and darken as they age; on plants at higher elevation, leaves may turn gold or red as the weather cools.

 Inflorescences are unbranched and showy with bright pink or magenta flowers.
 Flowers, described as similar to pea flowers, measure about 12 mm long and appear before leaves emerge.
 They grow in clusters all over the shrub, making the plant very colorful and noticeable in the landscape.
 The fruits are legume pods, 4-7.5 cm long and about 12 mm wide, thin and dry, and brown or reddish-purple.
 The clustered pods persist through winter.

 It is an abundant seeder and seeds have a high rate of germination.
 It endures shade in early life and light shade when mature; shade tolerance appears to be greater with increased soil moisture.

 The wood is fine-grained, dark yellowish brown, with a thin layer of whitish sapwood.

 Compared to the more commonly cultivated Cercis canadensis, it has more rounded leaves and tends to grow as a small shrub rather than a tree, although it does commonly grow as larger trees up to 25 feet tall, particularly in natural settings.